 This is when you must ‘relax’, ‘take deep breaths’.

 It is important to follow your surgeon’s directions.
-Again, allow me to describe my alternate; Dr Chettawut does not endorse this, but it works for me because I have developed it through carefull attention.
+Again, allow me to describe my alternate; Dr Chettawut does not endorse this, but it works for me because I developed it through carefull attention.
 Sometimes I do not begin with #1, I instead begin with #2.
-This is possible as I progress from year one, to year two, to year three.
+This is possible as I progressed from year one, to year two, to year three.
 My anatomy is not as tight now as it was post-op, nor as it was by the end of my first year, second year.
-This looseness seems to enhance sensation – my muscles are more flexible as I work them.
+This looseness seems to enhance sensation – my muscles are gawd more flexible as I work them.

 Dr. Chettawut’s devices are straight rather than curved.
 As a patient of Dr. Chetttawut, I admit my bias for the equipment that he supplied to me.
 These straight devices allow me to rotate them as well as move them while in duty – not possible with a curved dilator.

 I developed my own duty plan that I reported to Dr. Chetttawut; he does not endorse my once-per-day 4-hours sessions (I enjoy experiencing multiple orgasms and feeling fine), but it works for my personal circumstances.
 I stay with #1 as long as I determine (at least one hour at a time) then advance to #2 (another hour minimum) and continue accordingly to #3, and finally to #4.
 Or maybe I retain #2, #3, or #4 beyond one hour; maybe go to two or three hours each; I do extra time when orgasms are running their course.
 I also sleep with an inserted dilator; this practise is likewise not endorsed by Dr. Chettawut, but it works for me because I developed it for myself with caution and care.